respeaker/seeed-voicecard/README.md

 ```
 Next apply the alsa controls setting
 ```
-sudo alsactl --file ./asound.state restore
+sudo alsactl --file=asound.state restore
 ```
-If you want to change the alsa settings, You can use "sudo alsactl --file ./asound.state store 1" to save it.
+If you want to change the alsa settings, You can use "sudo alsactl --file=asound.state store " to save it.

 Test:
 ```